tylerneylon/small_notes/newport_book/newport_book.md

 Cal does briefly mention the value of career *impact* and *relatedness* --- work relationships --- but doesn't say much about them.

-As one example that wouldn't be covered by this book: I've worked for a number of startups, and it's quite common to feel a great deal of pressure to work nights and weekends for startups.
+Here's an example of something not covered by the book:
+I've worked for a number
+of startups, and it's quite common to feel a great deal of pressure to work nights and weekends for startups.
 This can easily cause burnout, lack of sleep, and other kinds of unhappiness.
-There seems to be various tanks (think: sleep tank, energy tank, social tank) that need to be maintained for happiness.
+There seem to be various resource metrics (think: sleep tank, energy tank, social tank) that need to be maintained for happiness.
 These resources are not going to be fully addressed even if we have a great framework for thinking about passion, mission, and career capital.